Kihumba/private-/Phase-B/Curriculum/15 - Speaking to be Understood/README.md

 **Skill Description**
 ----------
 Aspiring Andelans recognize how speaking is distinct from being understood.
 They can describe why speaking to be understood is a necessary skill for professional environments.
-They regularly demonstrates ability to be clear and audible when speaking.
+They regularly demonstrate ability to be clear and audible when speaking.

 **Output**
 ----------
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Trainers observation of Bootcamper speaking during:
-  - Class interactions
-  - One on One
-  - Presentations e.g project, inspiration thought
+1. Project presentation to the entire group showing ability to speak effectively

 **Objectives**